Accessibility at the London Eye

 Carers FAQs

-When purchasing a standard, Fastrack or multi-attraction ticket in advance from our website, you will be given the opportunity to book a free carer ticket alongside your order. *Note, you must purchase at least 1 full-priced ticket in order to be able to add a carer ticket to your basket.
+You can book a free carer ticket alongside your order when purchasing a standard, Fastrack or multi-attraction ticket in advance from our website.
+You must purchase at least 1 full-priced ticket to be able to add a carer ticket to your basket.

-On the day of your visit, you must produce any one of the below documentation.
+On the day of your visit, you must present one of the following documents as proof of eligibility:

-*Please note, if you are interested in one of our VIP experiences such as a Champagne experience or one of our food or drink tasting experiences, the free carer will only receive entry onto the London Eye.
+- If you are booking a VIP experience, such as a Champagne experience or a food/drink tasting experience, the free carer ticket will only grant entry to the London Eye.

-PLEASE NOTE: Big Bus does not offer carer tickets.
-If a carer would like to join a Big Bus tour, please book a standard ticket on the Big Bus official website.
+- Big Bus does not offer carer tickets.
+If a carer wishes to join a Big Bus tour, a standard ticket must be purchased on the Big Bus official website.

 Permitted Items for Accessibility Needs